Connect with us

 According to Wood Group, the first option comprising a pipeline with onshore storage facilities will cost Sh120 billion – while one with floating storage will cost Sh110 billion.

-The onshore storage option involves construction of a small facility and the lease of a very large crude carrier (VLCC) with a storage capacity of 1.45 million barrels acting as a permanent store moored at berth three at the port of Lamu.
+The onshore storage option involves the construction of a small facility and the lease of a very large crude carrier (VLCC) with a storage capacity of 1.45 million barrels acting as a permanent store moored at berth three at the port of Lamu.

 Offloading will make use of pumps on the VLCC to push one million barrels of crude oil in Suezmax export tankers.